Skip to main content

 There are very specific instructions about how bisphosphonates must be taken.
 Following the directions will allow your body to absorb the drug properly and may help you avoid side effects.
 Because calcium interferes with the absorption of bisphosphonates, calcium supplements must be taken at other times of the day.
 See table below.

-every day | first thing in morning, at least 1/2 hour before eating | Take with 250ml (8 oz) plain water.
-Stay upright (don’t bend or lie down) for the first 1/2 hour AND until after the first food of the day |
+Alendronate (Fosamax®) 70 mg (Fosavance®) 70 mg + 2800 IU vitamin D or 70 mg + 5600 IU vitamin D once a week first thing in morning, at least 1/2 hour before eating Take with 250ml (8 oz) plain water.
+Stay upright (don’t bend or lie down) for the first 1/2 hour AND until after the first food of the day

-every day | first thing in morning, at least 1/2 hour before eating | Take with a full glass of water.
-Stay upright (don’t bend or lie down) for the first 1/2 hour AND until after the first food of the day |
+everyday first thing in morning, at least 1/2 hour before eating Take with 250 ml (8 oz) plain water.
+Stay upright (don’t bend or lie down) for the first 1/2 hour AND until after the first food of the day.

-(ActonelDR™) 35 mg (DR=delayed release) | once a week | Take first thing in morning WITH breakfast | Take with full glass of water.
-Stay upright (don’t bend or lie down) for the first 1/2 hour |
+(ActonelDR™) 35 mg (DR=delayed release) once a week first thing in morning WITH breakfast Take with full glass of water.
+Stay upright ( don’t bend or lie down) for the first 1/2 hour

-once a month | first thing in morning, at least 1/2 hour before eating | Take with a full glass of water.
-Stay upright (don’t bend or lie down) for the first 1/2 hour AND until after the first food of the day |
+once a month first thing in morning, at least 1/2 hour before eating Take with full glass of water.
+Stay upright (don’t bend or lie down) for the first 1/2 hour AND until after the first food of the day

 Are There Side Effects?

-In very rare cases, alendronate, risedronate and zoledronic acid have been linked to a breakdown of the jaw bone (called osteonecrosis of the jaw) following dental surgery such as dental extractions.
+In very rare cases, alendronate, risedronate and zoledronic acid have been linked to a breakdown of the jawbone (called osteonecrosis of the jaw) following dental surgery such as dental extractions.
 Rare cases of atypical fractures of the femoral (thigh) bone have been reported with bisphosphonates.
 Notify your physician if you experience pain in the groin or thigh that is present for a few weeks.